 It was all so special, it’s difficult to single things out but I’d have to say our vows and the speeches by Devin and both of our dads were very special.
 I also loved getting ready with my gaggle of bridesmaids and my mom!

-What was the biggest obstacle/s you had to overcome while organising your dream wedding?
+What were the biggest obstacles you had to overcome while organising your dream wedding?

 We planned as much as we could from London but only landed in Port Elizabeth three weeks before the wedding – I don’t think I realised how much still needed to be done and those three weeks were stressful!
 You’re irrational and land up fighting with everyone when things go wrong